muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

-IEEE floating-point signed zeroes, infinities, and NaNs are not part of the **Fraction** possrep (only regular finite numbers are included) and rather would be their own singleton **Article** or **Excuse** possreps, usually left up to the overlaid data model.
+IEEE floating-point signed zeroes, infinities, and NaNs are not part of the **Fraction** possrep (only regular finite numbers are included) and rather would be left up to the overlaid data model.

 Fixed-precision/scale numbers and/or significant figures indication and/or
 error margin indication, left up to the overlaid data model.
 Any added would be bareword only as expected to be relatively short.
 They would be defined in terms of being a scaled integer or fixed-denominator fraction.

-While **Mix** is characterized by a generalization of a **Bag**, there are currently no possreps defined like **Interval Mix** or **Tuple Mix**, because there doesn't seem to be a use case for them.
-However, if it turns out that either would have a practical use, then it should be easy enough to extend the pattern established with **Set** and **Bag**.

-Dictionary types in the general case are excluded because the relational types should be able to represent all their variations (eg, unordered, ordered, one-directional vs bi-directional, with or without duplicates, etc) more effectively and in a more generic manner.
-The canonical way to represent a dictionary used like an anonymous structure or class, where the dictionary keys are all character strings, is the **Tuple**.
-The canonical way to represent the general case of a dictionary where the dictionary keys might be of any data type is with a binary **Relation** with 2 "positional" attributes, and a single key-value pair of such a dictionary is a binary **Tuple**.
-A canonical syntax specific to the most common case of a Dictionary, namely unordered, one-directional, any key type, no duplicates, might be added later.

-Most complexities related to temporal types are excluded by MUON, and are best handled by a data model layered over top of MUON.
-For example, MUON itself does not place any restrictions on how many months/days/hours/minutes/seconds are permitted in particular slots for the possreps it does provide.
-Also, MUON itself makes no assumptions on what particular calendars/eras/epochs are in use, eg Gregorian or other.

-Most complexities related to spatial types are excluded by MUON, and are best handled by a data model layered over top of MUON.
-While MUON includes the **Geographic Point** possrep to handle the generally most simple and widely useful geographic coordinate type, it doesn't explicitly support any other kinds of geometries.

-Currency types in the general case are excluded because the **Mix** possrep should be able to represent all their variations in a more generic manner.
+Collective types in the general case are left up to the overlaid data model and all their variations should be expressible concisely in MUON as combinations of the provided **Duo** and **Lot** and **Kit** collective possreps, such that **Duo** lets one tag an arbitrary structure with a label (typically a **Nesting**) to indicate its type, while **Lot** is the basis for larger homogeneous types like arrays, sets, and relations, and **Kit** is the basis for smaller heterogeneous types like tuples or structs or "objects".

+Temporal and spatial and currency types are left up to the overlaid data model and are expressible concisely in MUON as small collective types.

 Media types in the general case, such as audio or still or moving visual, are excluded because they are better defined by a data model layered over